RebinW/Microsoft-SC-300/01-identity-foundations/manage-user-roles.md

 ![access-denied](screenshots/denied-access.png)

+I'll disable the "Restrict access to Microsoft Entra admin center" temporarely just to prove that a non-admin can't create applications without the role assigned:

 ## Exercise 2: Assign the application admin role and create an application

 **Task 1: Assign a role to a user**